bauerem/legal_memsum/README.md

 Setup an environment and download model weights

-    . setup.sh
+    bash setup.sh

 ## Use model

-To summarize an opinion run the 'run_memsum.py' script with python and the filename containing the opinion, you wish to summarize.
-An example opinion is provided in this repository named 'opinion.txt'.
-To summarize this example opinion use the following command
+To summarize an opinion, simply run the scrip "run_memsum.py".
+The script takes a filename containing an opinion to be summarized as an argument.
+A sample opinion is provided in the file "opinion.txt".
+To run the summarization, run the following python command

     python run_memsum.py -f opinion.txt